 Cantor Paula Baruch

-Cantor Baruch has served as our Cantorial Soloist since 2011 and recently completed her formal studies at Hebrew Union College’s Debbie Friedman School of Sacred Music to be certified as a Cantor.
+Cantor Baruch has served as our Cantorial Soloist since 2011 and completed her formal studies at Hebrew Union College’s Debbie Friedman School of Sacred Music to be certified as a Cantor in May 2018.
 She is a member of the American Conference of Cantors and a Board executive member of the Guild of Temple Musicians since 2013.
-Cantor Baruch has grown our volunteer choirs from a handful to a 23 member Temple Singer’s choir and a 22 member High Holyday Choir.
+Cantor Baruch has grown our volunteer choir from a handful to a 23 member Temple Singer’s choir and a 22 member High Holyday Choir.
 Working with our musical director Jordan Abraham, Cantor Baruch designs services that speak to the heart of meaningful worship through music.
 Our members join in the worship singing with full voices thanks to her encouraging manner.
 Cantor Paula Baruch also offers sessions in Spiritual Direction, Hebrew learning and Torah chanting skills.